When you see a medical professional for a serious health issue, you entrust this person with your life.

 However, things may have gone wrong.
 Perhaps your condition worsened or someone you love died.
 You obviously want to know what happened, and who was responsible.

-In some instances, you may have a valid claim for a medical malpractice claim.
+In some instances, you may have a valid claim for medical malpractice.
 Unfortunately, this is one of the most complex and challenging types of litigation.

 There are typically complex medical questions, legal difficulties, and of course, aggressive defense from the medical professional’s legal team.